Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations

-In this paper we analyze the asymptotic behaviour of the poles of certain rational solutions of the fifth Painlev\'e\ equation.
+\Abstract{In this paper, we analyze the asymptotic behaviour of the poles of certain ra\-tio\-nal solutions of the fifth Painlev\'e equation.
 These solutions are constructed by relating the corresponding tau function to a Hankel determinant of a certain sequence of moments.
-This approach was also used by one of the authors and collaborators in the study of the rational solutions of the second Painlev\'e\ equation.
-More specifically we study the roots of the corresponding polynomial tau function, whose location corresponds to the poles of the associated rational solution.
-We show that, upon suitable rescaling, the roots fill a well-defined region bounded by analytic arcs when the degree of the polynomial tau function tends to infinity.
-Moreover we provide an approximate location of these roots within the region in terms of suitable quantization conditions.
+This approach was also used by one of the authors and collaborators in the study of the rational solutions of the second Painlev\'e equation.
+More specifically, we study the roots of the corresponding polynomial tau function, whose location corresponds to the poles of the associated rational solution.
+We show that, upon suitable rescaling, the roots asymptotically fill a region bounded by analytic arcs when the degree of the polynomial tau function tends to infinity and the other parameters are kept fixed.
+Moreover, we provide an approximate location of these roots within the region in terms of suitable quantization conditions.}